WILDFLOWER

 Aquilegia species hybridize and are, in the words of the Flora of North America, "difficult to define adequately.
 Some of the variability is because of introgressive hybridization.
 Even distantly related species of Columbine are often freely interfertile, and many cases of natural hybridization and introgression are known from North America."
-This page and linked ones shows Aquilegia coerulea, which occurs throughout the Four Corners area.
-This species does occasionally hybridize with Aquilegia elegantula (Shooting Star Columbine).
+This page and linked ones shows Aquilegia coerulea, which occurs throughout the Four Corners area and which does occasionally hybridize with Aquilegia elegantula (Shooting Star Columbine).
 The resulting hybrid shows interesting characteristics of both plants.
 The spurs

 present on most Aquilegia flowers are unique and give rise to its